Understanding (Specific) Special Power of Attorneys

 Types of limits on a Special POA

-There are two types of limits generally set for a specific or special power of attorney.
-These two limits are generally related to:
+No limits exist for how specific you set the controls in these documents.
+However, typically two types of limits frequently set controls for a specific or special power of attorney.
+For example, these two limits are generally related to:

-Time limits can be set in a special POA.
+Time limits or duration frequently form a part of the controls in a special POA.
 In these situations the POA may be general as to a wide range of powers a person has.
 This special power of attorney may then limit for how long the attorney has that power for.
-For example, if the person giving the power will be on vacation for a week, the special power of attorney may be specifically set to only be valid for that specific one week period.
+For example, if the person giving the power will be on vacation for a week, this type of document may be specifically set to only be valid for that specific one week period.

 Legal Limits To A Power of Attorney

 There are also legal limits to any power of attorney.
-For example, your attorney cannot sign a will for you.
-They also cannot use your power of attorney to make decisions for someone who gave you power of attorney for themselves.
+For example, your attorney lacks a legal ability to sign a will for you.
+They also cannot use the powers granted to them to make decisions for someone who gave you power of attorney for themselves.
 It is important to talk to a lawyer to fully understand what you can and cannot do with a POA so that you do not become unavailable with the false sense that everything is taken care of.
+Improperly using one often leads to personal liability to the person make the decisions.

 Power Limits of A Special Power of Attorney